 Plants produce vigorous sprawling vines that can grow up to 12 feet long at maturity, with squash that are ready to harvest in 65 days.

-You’ll find ‘Tatume’ seeds available for purchase in packs of 20 from Mseeds via Amazon.
+You’ll find ‘Tatume’ seeds available for purchase in various sized packs at True Leaf Market.

 Scallop squash are also called pattypans, with both names referencing their resemblance to scalloped cake or pie pans.